Back

 View source

-Financial Performance and Strategic Reset Unveiled
+Financial Performance and Strategic Reset

-For the full year 2025, Stellantis' net revenues totaled €153.5 billion, representing a 2% decrease from 2024.
-This was influenced by foreign exchange headwinds and net pricing declines in the first half of 2025, partially offset by increased volume and mix in the second half.
-The reported net loss of €22.3 billion was largely driven by €25.4 billion in charges.
+Stellantis reported net revenues of €153.5 billion for 2025, a 2% decrease from 2024, influenced by foreign exchange headwinds and net pricing declines in the first half of the year, partially offset by increased volume and product mix.

 • Modifications to the estimation process for contractual warranty provisions.